mmelko/fabric-deployer/README.md

-FABRIC-CLUSTER-DEPLOYER
+FABRIC-CLUSTER-DEPLOY-TOOL
 ============================

 This project allows deploying new fabric cluster to remote machines from scratch.
-Deployer can download fuse instalation, prepare it for running, create fabric, expanding ensemble and create ssh and child containers with specified profiles.
+Project can download fuse installation, prepare it for running, create fabric, expanding ensemble and create ssh and child containers with specified profiles.

 ###Requierements
 ssh server, wget, unzip  installed is required.
 Also Java, curl and telnet is required for running Jboss-fuse and fabric.